Acceptance – a verbal or written confirmation of an offer to buy a property, made from the seller to the buyer.

 Equity – the difference between the value of the home and the mortgage loan.
 As the value of the home increases and the amount of the loan decreases, the equity of the home increases.

-Escrow – at the closing of the mortgage, borrower are required to set aside a percentage yearly taxes to beheld by the lender and every month, the lender will collect additional money to pay the taxes on the home.
+Escrow – at the closing of the mortgage, borrowers are required to set aside a percentage yearly taxes to be held by the lender and every month, the lender will collect additional money to pay the taxes on the home.

 Escrow Account – separate account held by a mortgage lender out of which required property bills, separate from the loan payment, are made such as property taxes and insurance.

 Expedition of Deed – fee to issue hard copies of a title.
 This fee covers the delivery of the legal document given to the buyer, seller, creditor and Trustee Bank.